-Neighbourhood planning gives communities direct power to develop a shared vision and shape the development and growth of their local area.
+Neighbourhood planning gives communities direct power to develop a shared vision and shape the development growth of their local area.
 Community groups can produce plans that have real statutory weight in the planning system to shape future growth.
-The production of a neighbourhood plan provides the community with the opportunity to establish objectives and requirements to guide and manage future development proposals in the parish in order to ensure that local needs are met, but also to ensure that the valued characteristics of the parish can be maintained and protected for future generations.
+The production of a neighbourhood plans provides the community to establish objectives and requirements to guide and manage future development proposals in the parish in order to ensure that local needs are met, but also to ensure that the valued characteristics of the parish can be maintained and protected for future generation.